Key Takeaways

 Efficiency Ratings (AFUE)

-Size and Capacity Considerations
+Size and Capacity

 Additional Features

-Operating Your Cumberland, RI Oil Furnace
+Operating Your Oil Furnace

-Familiarizing with Controls
+Familiarizing Yourself With Controls

-• An on/off switch for operational control
+• An on/off switch

-• A fan switch that regulates air circulation
+• A fan control switch

 Starting and Shutting Down

-Adjusting Fan Speed and Temperature
+Adjusting Fan Speeds and Temperature

 Regular Maintenance for Oil Furnaces